yt-project/blog/content/posts/post_00_volume-rendering-with-a-kd-tree-decomposition.md

+---
-# Volume Rendering with a kD-Tree Decomposition
+title: Volume Rendering with a kD-Tree Decomposition
 author: Sam Skillman
 date: 2010-05-06T06:53:35-00:00
+lastmod: 2010-05-06T06:53:35-00:00
+cover: /img/random/shoes.jpeg
+categories:
+  - archive
+tags:
+  - archive
+---
 Hi all,

 Matt just set up this blog to document some of the developments that are